TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/PS4.md

 | Joystick Y     | Left stick Y (byte offset 2)
 | Joystick click | L3 button

-- Reminder that the joystick is top-left oriented: 0 on the X axis is left, 0 on the Y axis is up.
+- Reminder that the stick inputs are top-left oriented: 0 on the X axis is left, 0 on the Y axis is up.
 - Note that the joystick click overlaps with the solo fret flag input.
 For this reason, it's recommended to rely only on the values in byte offsets 46-47 for reading fret inputs.
+Additionally, the stick click should only be respected if none of the solo fret bits in byte 47 are active.

 P1 button: R3 by default